Make the ultimate defensive play

 Understanding risk factors

-Risk factors for lung cancer include smoking, secondhand smoke exposure, radon exposure, and a personal or family history of lung cancer.
+According to the American Cancer Society, some risk factors for lung cancer include smoking, secondhand smoke exposure, radon exposure, and a personal or family history of lung cancer.
 Being aware and taking steps to mitigate these risks is crucial.

-Screening can help find cancer early
+Screening may help find cancer early

 Biomarker testing